 What is Credit Score and Why is it Important

-A credit score is a three-digit record of a borrower’s repayment of debts.
+A credit score is a three-digit record of a borrower's repayment of debts.
 The Credit Information Bureau (India) Limited (CIBIL) is the most popular of the four credit information companies licensed by the Reserve Bank of India (RBI).
-They are - Equifax, Experian, High Mark, and TransUnion.
+The four RBI-licensed bureaus are CIBIL (TransUnion), Experian, Equifax, and CRIF High Mark.

-CIBIL India is part of an American multinational group called TransUnion which is why credit scores in India are called CIBIL TransUnion scores.
+CIBIL India is part of an American multinational group called TransUnion, which is why credit scores in India are often called CIBIL TransUnion scores.
 You might be wondering what an ideal credit score looks like.

 What is TransUnion's Ideal CIBIL Score for Consumers?